 Our research indicates a critical age range, between 14 and 16, where young people often disengage from sports.
 Our upcoming activations, especially post-Olympics, are focused on keeping this demographic engaged through various programs designed to make sports more accessible and enjoyable, ensuring they continue to benefit from physical activity throughout their lives.

 We are in continuous dialogue with industry groups like the WFSGI and peers to explore collective strategies to encourage more people to move.
-Our partnership with the City of Paris, for instance, aims to create lasting impacts in communities, not just transient events.
+For instance, our partnership with the City of Paris aims to create lasting impacts in communities, not just transient events.
 These efforts are part of a broader industry commitment to not only boost activity levels but also ensure the sustainability of these initiatives.

 Gary, thank you for sharing these insights.